mend-toolkit/PS-Helicopter-Report/README.md

 ![Logo](https://mend-toolkit-resources-public.s3.amazonaws.com/img/mend-io-logo-horizontal.svg)
+> [!Warning]
+**This repository has been deprecated.
+We will not be making any changes or enhancements to this repository.
+If you are actively using this utility.
+Please contact your Customer Success Manager to get in touch with a Mend Professional Services Engineer to discuss possible alternative solutions.**

 # PS-Helicopter-Report
 Provided in this repository is the JAR file for Mend Helicopter Reports.
 These reports give an overall understanding of a Global Organization in Mend, and helps provide a clear picture of alerts, and which ones are reachable.